santyarellano/frug/Readme.md

 Please check out [the documentation](https://santyarellano.github.io/frug_book/) to learn more about the project and how to use it! (there is also the cargo documentation, but I'm afraid that part is not as polished for now)

+> I'm currently migrating this whole thing to work more like what monogame is for C#.
+So I'm changing this so instead of using WGPU we'll use SDL3 (rust API) and hopefully I'll find some way to make it work with game consoles as well.

 > On a side note, please take into account that the project is in it's first iteration and many features are still under development or missing.
-Feel free to leave your comments and evaluation in the [following survey](https://forms.gle/m2h7v2wkjwFTpUrP7)!